mroeck/wlc-scenario-explorer/documentation/docs/Caveats.md

 ### Type safety

 Some type errors were ignored, and certain types were widened due to limited expertise and time with MyPy.

+### API

+#### /scenario
+We return a minmax value in the response, this is outdated, we get those values from the frontend now.
+TODO: remove the minmax code from the backend